Interview Questions and Answers

 When were you most satisfied in your job?

 Basically this is asking what motivates you.
 Certainly your motivations should align with what is on offer in the current role.

 What make you different?

 What makes you stand out from the other applicants?
 Portray your USP (unique selling points) in a clear concise manner.
 Put a bit of though into this as we all have great experience and skills.

 Treat this like a game of poker.
 Even if you have a defined figure try to make the employer tell you what the range is.
 Answer a question with a question.
 “What salary would a role like this pay in your organisation?”
 By the way if you have a set figure and this figure is very important to you then feel free to say it.

-Interviews are a challenging task for most jobseekers.
+Interviews are a challenging task for most job seekers.
 The fact that you cannot predict what questions will be asked can be frightening but also increase adrenaline.
 Effective preparation can remove this fear.
 Measurability are professionals offering Interview Coaching.
 If you would like professional help with interview preparation contact us.
-You can also read interview tips and skills.

 Interview Questions and Interview Answers to support interview preparation.
 Learn how to handle difficult interview questions.
 Panel interviews, phone interviews, competency based interview and unstructured interviews.
 Measurability for interview skills and effective interviewing techniques.